rpsene/goconfig/README.md

 Usage : source ./go.sh [install | remove | env]

-    * install: install go
+* install: install GO
+* install x.y.z: install a specific version of GO
-    * remove: remove go (delete it from /usr/local)
+* remove: remove GO (delete it from /usr/local)
-    * env: configure the environment to start using go
+* renv: configure the environment to start using GO
+* versions: list of GO versions that can be installed